rayference/joseki/docs/usage.rst

 -----------------

-The xarray library, which powers Joseki, offers various plotting features that can be leverage to explore thermophysical property profiles.
+The xarray library, which powers Joseki, offers various plotting features that can be leveraged to explore thermophysical property profiles.
 The following shows a few examples that use the `Matplotlib library <https://matplotlib.org/>`_.

 All dataset variables (air pressure ``p``, air temperature ``t``,